 Avantree Opera Universal TV Headphones

-- No Pairing or Bluetooth Required
+No Pairing or Bluetooth Required

-- Second Set Can Be Added
+Second Set Can Be Added

-- 35 Hour Battery Life
+35-Hour Battery Life

-- 164 Foot Range
+164 Foot Range

-- Works With Nearly Any TV (Connections: Optical, RCA, 3.5 mm Cable)
+Works With Nearly Any TV (Connections: Optical, RCA, 3.5 mm Cable)

-- Equalizer Function
+Equalizer Function

-- Can Be Used With Other Audio Devices
+Can Be Used With Other Audio Devices

-Once you have it set up and connected, there are several equalizer settings you can use to change the sound profile and enhance your experience.
 Plus, these headphones are louder than some others right out of the box so they are a good choice for people with more moderate hearing loss.
-The soft, comfortable ear cups sit over the ear and help block out surrounding sounds.
+The soft, comfortable ear cups sit over the ear on the adjustable headband and help block out surrounding sounds.

 The batteries last an incredible 35 hours between charges which is one of the longest battery lives on the market.
-They even charge back fully in an hour and a half.
+They even recharge fully in an hour and a half.
 That’s quick!
-To charge them, just hang them on the transmitter box where the metal connection is at the top.

 There is also no delay between the lips moving and the sound with the Opera headphones.
 You can also get a second pair for someone else to use and be able to set the volume independently.